 Note that unlike a simple or Arcade expression, quotes are not needed around the literal text.

 Text used for labels can contain some of the same formatting tags used by ArcGIS Pro.
 These tags are similar to HTML tags and are used to modify the appearance of the text.
-For the current release, ArcGIS Runtime supports the following tags:
+The following tags are supported:

 These tags allow you to format parts of the text differently than what has been defined for the label's text symbol.
 The following expression, for example, displays the

 name attribute with bold, underlined text.
 The rest of the text uses the unaltered text symbol previously defined for the label definition.